dalejandri/Proyecto_Final_Equipo7/README.md

 <p align="center"><img class="centerImage" src="https://github.com/dalejandri/Proyecto_final_equipo7/blob/main/Resources/0.PNG" /></p>

 ### Selected topic
-A Machine Learning Model that would predict probablity of ending in the ICU if COVID-19 in contracted and there are existing pre-conditions among the patients.
+A Machine Learning Model that would predict probability of ending in the ICU if COVID-19 in contracted and there are existing pre-conditions among the patients.
 Such preconditions are NEUMONIA, DIABETES, EPOC, ASMA, INMUSUPR , HIPERTENSION , CARDIOVASCULAR, OBESIDAD, RENAL_CRONICA and TABAQUISMO.

 ### Reason why they selected their topic
-With about two years from the discovery of the novel COVID-19 variants, there is now enough information available natiowide to try help to correlate how adyancent illneses could influnce on the severity of the COVID-19 infection.
+With about two years from the discovery of the novel COVID-19 variants, there is now enough information available nationwide to try help to correlate how adjacent illnesses could influence on the severity of the COVID-19 infection.

 ### Description of their source of data

-Data is obtained from the mexican Open Data General Directorate of Epidemiology.
+Data is obtained from the Mexican Open Data General Directorate of Epidemiology.
 The data is historical, daily updated in a coma separated text file with 11,596,639 lines of information.

 (base) PS C:\Users\Daniel Alejandri\Desktop> wc -l 211114COVID19MEXICO.csv
 11596639 211114COVID19MEXICO.csv

-Oficial Source of information at: https://www.gob.mx/salud/documentos/datos-abiertos-152127
+Official Source of information at: https://www.gob.mx/salud/documentos/datos-abiertos-152127

 COVID-19 Database: